ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ![](RackMultipart20220215-4-1krebzr_html_87cc747119b9d5b6.jpg)

 To install vmstools click on the Tools tab on the main menu in RStudio.
-Then select InstallPackages.Thiswilltriggerapopupmenuliketheonebelow.Clickonthedown arrowinthe&quot;Installfrom:&quot;dialogueboxandselectthesecondoption&quot;PackageArchive File(Zip;tar.gz)&quot; then browse to the vmstools zip file that you just downloaded and pressInstall.
+Then select Install Packages.This will trigger a pop up menu like the one below.
+Click on the down arrow in the 'Install from:'dialogue box and select the second option 'PackageArchive File(Zip;tar.gz)'; then browse to the vmstools zip file that you just downloaded and pressInstall.

 ![](RackMultipart20220215-4-1krebzr_html_4cba68b437cc424b.png)

-That&#39;s it; you now have all you need to process your data.
+That's it; you now have all you need to process your data.

 1.
 # Part2

-Partoneoftheseguidelineshaveguidedyouthroughtheinstallationofallthesoftware needed to process your data into the formats specified in the data call.
-Now, part two will focus on guiding you through the steps3 blocksthatcomprisetheworkflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R
+Part one of these guidelines have guided you through the installation of all the software needed to process your data into the formats specified in the data call.
+Now, part two will focus on guiding you through the steps3 blocks that comprise the workflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R

-.The aim is to get your data converted into the format specified in ICES DATSU: [http://datsu.ices.dk/web/selRep.aspx?Dataset=145](http://datsu.ices.dk/web/selRep.aspx?Dataset=145)
+The aim is to get your data converted into the format specified in ICES DATSU: [http://datsu.ices.dk/web/selRep.aspx?Dataset=145](http://datsu.ices.dk/web/selRep.aspx?Dataset=145)

 The work flow was developed in R, the principal objective being to facilitate the submission of data in the specified format by providing all country institutions with a standardised tool for data extraction.
 This will make data outputs more comparable and easier to work with.

-ManyofthespecificfunctionsthatthisworkflowusestoextractandprocessVMS and landings data are part of the open-source vmstools package.
-This package was specificallydevelopedtoworkwithVMSandlandingsdata.Ifyouwanttolearnmore about this tool you will find plenty of information and tutorials in the linkbelow.
+Many of the specific functions that this workflow uses to extract and process VMS and landings data are part of the open-source vmstools package.
+This package was specifically developed to work with VMS and landings data.
+If you want to learn more about this tool you will find plenty of information and tutorials in the linkbelow.

 [https://github.com/nielshintzen/VMStools/wiki](https://github.com/nielshintzen/VMStools/wiki)

-Beforeinitiatingtheworkflow,itisfirstnecessarythatyouhaveallVMSandlandings datainthetacsat2andeflalo2formatsrespectively.Ifyouneedmoreinformationabout either format you can download a document with the detailed specifications for both in the linkbelow.
+Before initiating theworkflow,itisfirstnecessarythatyouhaveallVMSandlandings datainthetacsat2andeflalo2formatsrespectively.Ifyouneedmoreinformationabout either format you can download a document with the detailed specifications for both in the linkbelow.

 [https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange\_EFLALO](https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange_EFLALO2_v2-1.doc)[2\_v2-1.doc](https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange_EFLALO2_v2-1.doc)